minorg/shaclmate/README.md

 #### [`sh:nodeKind`](https://www.w3.org/TR/shacl/#NodeKindConstraintComponent)

-Every generated class or interface in TypeScript includes an `$identifier` property that (uniquely) identifies an instance of the class/interface.
+Every generated interface in TypeScript includes an `$identifier` property that (uniquely) identifies an instance of the class/interface.

 On a node shape, `sh:nodeKind` determines the type of `$identifier`: a blank node, a named node (IRI), or either.